Representative endowments and uniform Gini orderings of multi-attribute welfare: Increasing inequality aversion

-For a single attribute, the S-Gini index and the related representative endowment provide a family of measures which is parameterized by the degree of aversion to inequality.
+For a single attribute, the S-Gini index $G_\beta$ and the related representative endowment provide a family of measures which is parameterized by the degree $\beta$ of aversion to inequality.
 Similarly, with multi-dimensioned endowments we introduce families of weight-generating functions depending on a parameter of inequality aversion.
-Let $R=\{r_\alpha\}_{\alpha\in [0,1]}$ be a family of functions from $V_{conc}$ with